jneil17/databricks_poc/README.md

 The goal is **not** to be an exhaustive training, but to showcase the **simplicity and power** of Databricks for the most common data and AI tasks.

+## 🆓 Get Your Free Trial
+Don't have a Databricks account?
+No worries! **[Sign-up here for a free trial!](https://signup.databricks.com/)**

 ---

-## 🚀 How to Get Started (2 Simple Steps)
+## 🚀 How to Get Started (3 Simple Steps)

+1. **Clone this Repository:** First, clone this repository into your Databricks workspace:
+   - In your Databricks workspace, click on the **Workspace** menu in the left sidebar
+   - Navigate to the folder where you want to clone the repository (e.g., your user folder)
+   - Click the "Create" in the top right and select **"Git folder"**
+   - Choose **"URL"** and paste this repository URL: `https://github.com/jneil17/databricks_poc.git`
+   - Click **"Create Git folder"** to clone the repository into your workspace

-1. **Run the Setup Notebook:** Open the `1.
+2. **Run the Setup Notebook:** Open the `1.
 Getting Started.ipynb` notebook and "Run All" cells.
 This will install several pre-built `dbdemos`, populating your workspace with sample data, ETL pipelines, and dashboards.
 This entire process takes about 10-15 minutes.

-2. **Follow the Guided Tour:** Proceed through the notebooks in order, from `2.
+3. **Follow the Guided Tour:** Proceed through the notebooks in order, from `2.
 Data Ingestion.ipynb` to `7.
-AI Querying.ipynb`.
+Tracking Costs.ipynb`.
 Each notebook will act as a guided tour of the assets you just created, explaining key concepts and linking you to the relevant resources.

 ---